German government reaches deal on much-debated power plant strategy

 Germany is currently relying in part on coal-fired power plants, which are particularly harmful to the climate, for electricity generation.
 The government shuttered the country's last remaining nuclear plants last year, and Germany has phased out its previous reliance on Russian gas in the wake of the war in Ukraine.

-Current law calls for Germany to phase out coal by 2038, although the current coalition government has "ideally" agreed to move that date forward to 2030.
+Current law calls for Germany to phase out coal by 2038, although Scholz's coalition has "ideally" agreed to move that date forward to 2030.

 The gas-fired power plants are expected to help enable that move and replace coal-fired plants.